DmitryScaletta/twitch-dlp/DOWNLOAD_PRIVATE_VIDEOS.md

-# Download Twitch Private Videos (Sub Only or Hidden)
+# Download Twitch Private Videos

 > [!IMPORTANT]
 > This tutorial is only relevant for finished streams.